-Three federal statutes apply to the great majority of criminal matters before the Court:
+Two federal statutes apply to most of the criminal matters before the Court:

-- Controlled Drugs and Substances Act - This federal statute contains criminal offences specific to illegal drugs and the substances used to produce them.
+- The Controlled Drugs and Substances Act - contains criminal offences specific to illegal drugs and the substances used to produce them.

 In efforts to meet the needs of First Nations communities and mentally disordered and substance addicted offenders better, the Provincial Court has established a number of problem-solving or therapeutic courts around the province.
 For more information on some of these initiatives see Problem Solving Courts.